 Here's a homemade vegetarian and vegan Indian coconut curried soup recipe spiced with Madras curry powder, which has a unique and rich taste distinct from other curry blends.
-Madras is an intensely flavorful and spicy curry blend from the south of India which is also common in Thai curries.
-If you like vegetable soup recipes or Indian food, try this Indian-inspired spicy Madras curry soup, made with broccoli, carrots, coconut milk and topped off with fresh chopped cilantro to give it that extra depth of exotic flavor.
+Madras is an intensely flavorful and spicy curry blend from the south of India, which is also common in Thai curries.
+If you like vegetable soup recipes or Indian food, try this Indian-inspired spicy Madras curry soup, made with broccoli, carrots, and coconut milk, and topped off with fresh chopped cilantro to give it that extra depth of flavor.

 Serve this Madras curry soup perhaps paired with rice or couscous, or, for a complete Indian meal, pair it with a vegetable rice biryani.

 - 1 tablespoon olive oil